Friday, September 2, 2016

 Trivia: At the time, this set the record for the biggest number of stunt people employed on one picture, with a total of 141

-Elsewhere in the city, gung-ho policeman Lou Slade (George Kennedy) is pissing off his superiors; stuntman Miles Quade (Richard Roundtree) is working closely with his associate Sal (Gabriel Dell) to prepare his latest death-defying feat, while Sal’s sister Rosa (Victoria Principle) heads off to the movies; grocery store manager (and National Guard volunteer) Jody Joad (Marjoe Gortner) is dealing with difficult customers; and a tremor shakes the entire town, giving some folks a good scare.
+Elsewhere in the city, gung-ho policeman Lou Slade (George Kennedy) is pissing off his superiors.
+Stuntman Miles Quade (Richard Roundtree) is working closely with his associate Sal (Gabriel Dell) to prepare his latest death-defying feat, while Sal’s sister Rosa (Victoria Principle) takes in a movie.
+Grocery store manager (and National Guard volunteer) Jody Joad (Marjoe Gortner) is dealing with difficult customers.
+And a tremor shakes the entire town, giving folks a good scare.

-This is nothing new, of course.
-Living in Southern California, the locals have grown accustomed to the ground moving from time to time.
-But this recent tremor was different than most.
-For one, it cracked the Los Angeles Dam, where a worker is killed when an elevator shaft inexplicably fills with water.
-As a team of engineers tries to pinpoint the problem, the gang at the California Seismological Institute is looking into reports that a much larger quake is on its way, one powerful enough to destroy the city.
+This is nothing new; living in Southern California, the locals have grown accustomed to the ground moving from time to time.
+But this recent tremor was different from most.
+For one, it cracked the Los Angeles Dam, where a worker was killed when an elevator shaft inexplicably filled with water.
+As a team of engineers tries to pinpoint the crack, the gang at the California Seismological Institute is looking into reports that a much larger quake is on its way, one powerful enough to destroy the entire city.

-At least that’s what recent college grad Walter Russell (Kip Niven) believes.
-Per his research (which was inspired by a formula his mentor devised), another tremor will hit around mid-morning, and if it does, a major earthquake will follow soon after.
-The Institute’s supervisor Dr. Willis Stockle (Barry Sullivan) is skeptical at first, but has a change of heart when the second tremor strikes as predicted.
-They warn the mayor (John Randolph), who calls out the National Guard, but when the big quake does finally arrive, it’s worse than anyone could have imagined.
+The Institute’s supervisor Dr. Willis Stockle (Barry Sullivan) is skeptical at first, but has a change of heart when the second tremor strikes, just as Russell predicted.
+They warn the mayor (John Randolph), who calls out the National Guard.
+But when the big quake does strike, it proves worse than anyone could have imagined.

-Their city in ruins, the main characters do what they can to survive, but how many of them will make it out alive?
+Their city in ruins, the main characters do what they can to survive, but how many will make it out alive?

-Earthquake does occasionally delve into serious topics, like accountability (early on, Stewart complains that high-rises in Los Angeles aren’t built to withstand a large quake) and how people react differently in a crisis (Lou helps the injured, while Jody, an officer in the National Guard, uses his temporary power to get revenge on some guys who insulted him).
+Earthquake occasionally delves into serious topics, like accountability (early on, Stewart complains that high-rises in Los Angeles aren’t built to withstand a large quake) and how people react in a crisis (Lou helps the injured, while Jody, an officer in the National Guard, uses his temporary power to get revenge on a few guys who insulted him).
 For the most part, though, Earthquake is good, solid fun, providing its share of chills and thrills as it convincingly levels a major city.

 No comments: